MENTAL ILLNESS – AN OVERVIEW

-The recovery journey is unique for each individual.
-There are several definitions of recovery, some grounded in medical and clinical values, some grounded in context of community and some in successful living.
-One of the most important principles is this: Recovery is a process, not an event.
-The uniqueness and individual nature of recovery must be honored.
-While serious mental illness impacts individuals in many ways, The Well believes that all individuals can move toward recovery.
+The journey to dignity and stability is unique for each individual.
+Growing in stability is a process, not an event.
+The uniqueness and individual nature of each journey must be honored.
+While serious mental illnesses impact individuals in many ways, the Well Community believes that all individuals can move toward meaningful and stable lives.

 Mental Illness by the Numbers

 - Mental illnesses are highly prevalent, life-threatening diseases that affects millions of people all around the world.